klaushubben/DistortPlane/README.md

 # DistortPlane
 Generate plane/grid mesh with configurable number of segments.
-Use Handles on the four corners to distort!
+Use Handles on the four corners to distort while in Edit mode!

 Created with Unity 2018.1.0f2
 On OSX, Metal throws annoying Assertion errors when using mesh.RecalculateBounds().
 This seems to me a Metal thing, as it doesn't happen in OpenGL.